Peter Parker (2002 film series character): Spider-Man (2002)

 The Goblin grabs Peter, throws him into an abandoned building, and brutally beats him.
 When Goblin boasts about how he will later kill Mary Jane, an enraged Peter overpowers Goblin.
-Norman reveals himself to Peter by taking off his helmet and begs for mercy, trying to reason that his Goblin personality made him commit crime, but covertly controls the jet glider to stab Peter.
-Warned by his spider-sense, Peter dodges the attack, and the glider fatally impales Norman instead.
-With his dying breath, Norman asks Peter not to reveal his identity as the Green Goblin to Harry.
+Norman, however, reveals himself to Peter by taking off his helmet, much to the shock of Peter.
+Norman begs for mercy, trying to reason that his Goblin personality made him commit crime, but is still under the control of the Goblin, who directs the jet glider to stab Peter.
+Continuing his act, he asks Peter to embrace him but Peter refuses.
+Furious, Goblin sends his glider at him, but warned by his spider-sense, Peter dodges the attack, and the glider fatally impales Norman and Goblin instead.
+With his dying breath, Norman asks Peter not to reveal his identity as the Green Goblin to Harry and then dies.
 Peter returns Norman's body to the Osborn house and hides the Goblin's suit and equipment, but Harry arrives to find him standing over his father's body.
 Harry seizes a gun, intent on shooting Spider-Man, but he escapes.

 At Norman's funeral, Harry swears vengeance toward Spider-Man, whom he deems responsible for his father's death, and asserts that Peter is all the family he has left.
 Mary Jane confesses to Peter she is in love with him.
 Peter, however, feels he must protect her from the unwanted attention of his enemies, so he hides his true feelings and tells Mary Jane that they can only be friends.
 As Peter leaves the funeral, he recalls Ben's words and accepts his responsibility as Spider-Man.